 I decided to use a permutation test because it does not rely on distributional assumptions and is well suited for comparing groups in this scenario.
 I proposed that the average rating for low-calorie recipes is higher than higher-calorie recipes because people may be worried about the negative health risks present in the recipe.
 I chose the difference of means as the test statisitic because I wanted to find the whether low-calorie recipes were rated higher on average than high-calorie recipes.
 The difference of means, opposed to the absolute difference of means, shows the which group has a higher mean average rating.

-column 1000 times and calculated the mean differences between the low and high calorie groups.
+I shuffled the avg_rating column 1000 times and calculated the mean differences between the

 The observed statistic was 0.008 and is displayed as the red line.
 The p-value calculated from this test was 0.039 which is less than our 0.05.
 Thus, we reject the null hypothesis in favor of the alternative hypothesis.
 The average rating of low-calorie recipes tend to be higher than that of high-calorie recipes.